 We use Myanmar subsidiary outsourcing to help companies around the world expand to Myanmar without setting up their own subsidiary.
-Instead, you can use our infrastructure to start working in Myanmar in as little as a day or two without any worries about compliance.
+Instead, you can use our infrastructure to start working in Burma in as little as a day or two without any worries about compliance.

-How to Set up a Myanmar Subsidiary
+How to Set Up a Myanmar Subsidiary

 You should also decide on the entity that will support your business goals.
 In Myanmar, you can incorporate as a limited liability company (LLC), joint venture company, public limited company, branch office, or representative office.
 If you want to work like a resident company, we recommend incorporating as an LLC since it will give you more freedom.
 However, if you’ll handle only a few activities, you should use a branch or representative office structure.